Payments Developer Guide

 Introduction to Payments

-This introduction provides the basic information that you will need to successfully process payment transactions.
+This introduction provides the basic information that you need to successfully process payment transactions.
 It also provides an overview of the payments industry and provides workflows for each process.

 With